bmullan/CIAB.Full-Mesh.VPN.Wireguard.FRR.BGP.VXLAN.Internet.Overlay.Architecture/docs/runsheet.md

     $ vwgen set ciabmesh pool-ipv4 172.20.10.0/24 pool-ipv6 2001:db8:42::/64

 ### Step 7

 Decide now if you want to create an exact number of Node Config files or if you want to generate more (many) than you need today.
 Then execute the next step.

+**Example:**

-Example: say you only want to create configs for our demo’s 3 nodes
+Say you only want to create configs for our demo’s 3 nodes

-\$ vwgen add ciabmesh node1 node2 node3
+    $ vwgen add ciabmesh node1 node2 node3

-The above command will inject modifications into our Master “ciabmesh.conf” file with separate Sections for each Node (ie “node1”, “node2” etc).
+The above command will inject modifications into our Master `ciabmesh.conf` file with separate Sections for each Node (ie `node1`, `node2` etc).

+Configuration Hint:

-Config Hint: if you want to create many Node configs using a “root” name part and a sequential Node number here is an example of how to do that:
+If you want to create many Node configs using a `root` name part and a sequential Node number here is an example of how to do that:
 Say you want to create a Master config file that has 50 Node configs.
-The name “root” is to be “mycn” and we want 50 of them:
+The name `root` is to be `mycn` and we want 50 of them:

-\$ vwgen add ciabmesh \$(seq -f 'mycn%.f' 50)
+    $ vwgen add ciabmesh \$(seq -f 'mycn%.f' 50)

-This would create a Master config file with 50 Node Configs each named: mycn01, mycn02 … mycn49, mycn50, Each with its VxLAN TEP IP, the Node’s public ip and its encryption key to become part of the CIAB Mesh network.
+This would create a Master config file with 50 Node Configs each named:
+`mycn01`, `mycn02`, ... `mycn49`, `mycn50`.
+Each with its VxLAN TEP IP, the Node’s
+public ip and its encryption key to become part of the CIAB Mesh network.

-Background Note
+#### Background Note

 The Internet Assigned Numbers Authority (IANA) regulates what Port Numbers may be used for what purposes on the Internet.
 Port Number Ranges and Well Known Ports